 How much does a sales tax permit cost in Iowa?

 There is no cost for a sales tax permit in the state of Iowa.

 How long does it take to get an Iowa sales tax permit?

-Upon filing online, you will receive a Business eFile Number (BEN), and you can begin collecting sales tax immediately.
+When filing for an Iowa sales tax permit online, you will receive a Business eFile Number (BEN), and you can begin collecting sales tax immediately.
 It may take up to 6 weeks to receive all official paperwork from the state.

 Do you have to renew your Iowa sales tax permit?